EventStore/EventStore/docs/indexes.md

 **Default**: data files location

-`Index` effects the location of the index files.
+`Index` affects the location of the index files.
 We recommend you place index files on a separate drive to avoid competition for IO between the data, index and log files.

 ### Memtable size